Stress Eating

 Why do you hate your body?

 The path of hate is an easy one.
 You can continue living with negative thoughts and feelings about your body and you’ll find a lot of company.
-It’s how we’re socialized, especially women, that there’s always something not quite good enough.
-In fact, it’s expected that you will join in the negative body talk.
+It’s how we’re socialized, especially women, that there’s always something not good enough.
+It’s expected that you will join in the negative body talk.
 For many people, it’s a bonding experience to share your pain of dissatisfaction with your body.

-Self-deprecating humor about your body is a way of saying, ‘yep, we’re in the same boat, I don’t like myself either!’
+Self-deprecating humor about your body means saying, ‘Yep, we’re in the same boat; I don’t like myself either!’

 Going along with the crowd

-You can continue to agree with the millions of magazines, social media posts, radio and TV commercials, billboards and on and on, that tell you your body could be better.
+You can continue to agree with the millions of magazines, social media posts, radio and TV commercials, billboards, and so on that tell you your body could be better.
 The way to cure body hate is through diet and exercise.
-It’s the logic that if you do this then you will love yourself and your life will magically fall into place, because you’ve reached some sort of physical acceptability.
+It’s the logic that if you do this, you will love yourself, and your life will magically fall into place because you’ve reached some physical acceptability.

-Okay maybe they don’t say the last bit, but for lots of people, the message is loud and clear.
+Okay, maybe they don’t say the last bit, but the message is loud and clear for many people.

-You might think, yes, if this celebrity spokesmodel can make it happen, then so can I!
+You might think, if this celebrity spokesmodel can make it happen, so can I!
 The plan they’re selling will finally get me you where you’re supposed to be.

 Do this and you will receive lots of other good things in life.

-Sometimes it’s even presented that you don’t deserve good things in your life, that you aren’t worthy if your body is less than some arbitrary definition of acceptable.
+Sometimes, it’s even presented that you don’t deserve good things or aren’t worthy if your body is less than some arbitrary acceptable definition.

-Many times these messages are followed by competing messages that show delicious looking foods that will bring fun and happiness into your life, so you follow the trigger and assure yourself once again that this is the last stress eating episode.
+These messages are often followed by competing messages that show delicious-looking foods that will bring fun and happiness into your life.
+You follow the trigger and assure yourself this is the last stress-eating episode.

 Mindset and body love

 From a mindset perspective, this type of thinking falls into the fixed mindset category.
 You’re looking outside of yourself to change the way you feel.
-It makes sense if you haven’t experienced a different sort of self-relationship, how would you know a different way is possible?
+It makes sense if you haven’t experienced a different self-relationship; how would you know a different way is possible?

-Carol Dweck, a Stanford researcher who studies mindset has shown that people who have a growth mindset are better able to take risks, challenge their fixed mindset beliefs and are willing to identify fixed mindset triggers and learn from them.
-This means that when you approach life from a growth mindset you’re willing to evolve and incorporate new ways of being with yourself even when what you know doesn’t work and you’re not sure what will work.
+Carol Dweck, a Stanford researcher who studies mindset, has shown that people who have a growth mindset are better able to take risks, challenge their fixed mindset beliefs, and are willing to identify fixed mindset triggers and learn from them.
+This means that when you approach life from a growth mindset, you’re eager to evolve and incorporate new ways of being with yourself, even when what you know doesn’t work and you’re not sure what will work.

-When applied to transforming body hate into love it means that you need to willingly look clearly at your thoughts and feelings.
-As well as the conversations you have with yourself and others about body image, so you can identify triggers that keep you in a fixed state of hate.
+When applied to transforming body hate into love, you need to willingly look clearly at your thoughts and feelings as well as the conversations you have with yourself and others about body image, so you can identify triggers that keep you in a fixed state of hate.

-You can also take action when you stop paying attention to information that doesn’t help and even when it’s uncomfortable, try a different way.
+You can also take action when you stop paying attention to information that doesn’t help; even when it’s uncomfortable, try a different way.

-Just think of how much time and energy you’ve put into keeping things the same.
-Searching for an answer in something that worked for someone else instead of listening to yourself.
-Paying attention to your body, so that you receive the information you need to become who you need to be.
+Just think of how much time and energy you’ve spent keeping things the same.
+You were searching for an answer in something that worked for someone else instead of listening to yourself.
+Paying attention to your body so that you receive the information you need to become who you need to be.

 How to grow your body love